 If you're a farmer or just want to raise goats, sooner or later you may have baby goats to care for particularly if you're raising goats for milking.
-Providing a baby goat, aka a "kid," with the right care, feeding, and shelter are critical to helping the baby grow into a healthy, hearty adult goat.
+Providing a baby goat, aka a "kid," with the best name as well as the right care, feeding, and shelter are critical to helping the baby grow into a healthy, hearty adult goat.

 Right After Birth

 Immediately after your baby goat is born, you should be present.
 This helps the baby goat imprint on you and it starts to get accustomed to human contact.

 Allow the umbilical cord to break naturally, and only trim it if it is longer than four inches.
 You will want the cord to be about three to four inches in length.
 If you need to trim the cord, use a sterilized pair of scissors, then clean the cord with iodine, and allow the stub to fall off naturally.

 If possible, leave the baby goat with the mother.
 She will lick the baby clean, and the baby goat and its mother will bond.
 The mother goat will likely eat some of the afterbirth; that's fine.
 Your job is to stay and monitor the situation.

 Make sure the baby goat feeds from its mother within the first hour after birth.
 If the kid does not feed from its mother, you will need to bottle-feed it colostrum, the early milk that is high in nutrients and immune-building properties.
 Colostrum can come from its mother, another goat, or purchased at a feed store.

 You will need to decide whether you're going to have the mother raise and nurse the baby, or whether you will bottle feed your baby goat.
 The difference is that bottle-fed goats are usually more attached to humans, tamer, and less skittish.